Soundofdarkness/Camille/README.md

 C# Library for the [Riot Games API](https://developer.riotgames.com/)

+This is a fork of [Camille](https://github.com/MingweiSamuel/Camille) by [MingweiSamuel](https://github.com/MingweiSamuel/).
+Most likely this for will only exist until the main repo is working again, since this here is just a hack.

 Camille's goals are _speed_, _reliability_, and _maintainability_.
 Camille handles rate limits and large requests with ease.
 Data classes are automatically generated from the [Riot API Reference](https://developer.riotgames.com/api-methods/) ([Swagger](http://www.mingweisamuel.com/riotapi-schema/tool/)).